What is magnetic resonance (MR) enterography?

 What happens after MR enterography?

-Some people have mild nausea, cramping, or diarrhea from the contrast material ingested.
+Some people have mild nausea, cramping, or diarrhea from the contrast material or

-Let your doctor know if you have any serious or ongoing discomfort.
+other items injected ingested.
+Let your doctor know if you have any serious or ongoing

 Before you agree to the test or the procedure make sure you know: